Click on the file to download the resource you need.

 - Discolouration or a change in body temperature showing circulation or vascular problems

-- Lasting redness or skin abrasions
+- Lasting redness, skin abrasions or blisters

 - Raised temperature

 If you have any open wounds in the area to be treated, these need to be covered with an appropriate wound dressing or bandage, before the compression garment can be applied.

 Please note: wearing your garment over extended periods may weaken the back muscles.
 The corset should be worn when you are involved in activities that place your back at risk.
 When this at risk activity is finished, the brace should be removed.